EdtechFoundry/react-cropper/README.md

 You need `cropper.css` in your project which is from [cropperjs](https://www.npmjs.com/package/cropperjs).
 Since this project have dependency on [cropperjs](https://www.npmjs.com/package/cropperjs), it located in `/node_modules/react-cropper/node_modules/cropperjs/dist/cropper.css` or `node_modules/cropperjs/dist/cropper.css` for npm version `3.0.0` later

+# Publishing to NPM

+Just publish as you would do with any other package.
+Bump the version in package.json and run `npm publish`

 # Changelog